vipul-space23/Fire-Department-Evaluation-Software/README.md

 - **Node.js** (v16+)
 - **MongoDB/MySQL** (Depending on your database choice)
 - **Git**

 ### Implementation of GEN AI :

-- **Automated Report Generation**:
+# 🔥 Automated Fire Safety Report Generation

+## Overview
-Our Automated Report Generation feature allows admins to generate detailed fire safety inspection reports based on the inputs they provide.
-This feature streamlines the process by automatically creating comprehensive reports, saving time and reducing manual effort.
+This feature enables admins to generate fire safety inspection reports effortlessly by inputting key details.

-How It Works
+## How It Works
-Input Form: Admins can input key details such as:

-Building name
-Inspection date
-Inspector's name
-Fire extinguisher functionality
-Fire alarm condition
-Exit condition rating
-Additional comments on fire extinguishers and alarms AI-Powered Report Generation:
+1. **Input Form**: Admins enter details such as building name, inspection date, inspector name, and conditions of fire extinguishers and alarms.

-Once the form is submitted, the data is processed and sent to the backend, where an AI model generates a detailed fire safety inspection report in PDF format.
+2. **Report Generation**: Upon submission, the data is processed, and an AI model creates a detailed PDF report.
-The report includes the provided inputs, any flagged issues, and a professional summary of the building's safety status.
-Downloadable Report:

-The generated report is automatically downloaded as a PDF, ready for distribution or archiving.
+3. **Download**: The generated report is automatically downloaded for easy access.

-Benefits
+## Benefits
-Efficiency: Automatically generates a structured report with minimal admin input.
-Accuracy: Ensures all key fire safety details are captured, reducing the risk of human error.
-Simplicity: Easy-to-use form that allows admins to quickly generate reports without technical expertise.
+- **Efficiency**: Saves time by automating report creation.
+- **Accuracy**: Reduces human error in data entry.
+- **Simplicity**: User-friendly form for quick report generation.

+## Usage
+Navigate to the **Reports** section, fill out the form, and click **Generate Report** to download your inspection report.

 ### Steps